Medic5700/NPU/ReadMe.txt

  assumtion: each node completes execution after a bounded amount of time related to input
  assumtion: A node can send one argument to many nodes, a node can RECIVE one argument from many nodes (First come, first serve) (IE: one argument can infact be reciveing data from multiple nodes)
  assumtion: a node may recive feedback from another node, such feedback is required AND must be timely (IE: no batch processing input, if that node could be getting feedback from a node it's sending data to)

-TODO:
-enable automated testing

-BUG:
-unable to load programs from subdirectories properly relay nodes only relays data when all args have input?

 Changelog:
 v10->Git v0.11: